If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 It doesn’t get more unique or quirky than embroidering on toilet paper.
 Choose the good-quality kind and be careful with floating the toilet paper outside the hoop.
 Check out this video for tips if you need help!

-After discovering the sock hoop, I’ve been using it to embroider socks, gloves, leggings, and more with my single-needle embroidery machine.
+After discovering the sock hoop, I’ve been using it to embroider socks, embroider gloves, personalize leggings, and more with my single-needle embroidery machine.
 Sock embroidery designs are small and fast to stitch, so this is an easy 5-minute embroidery project.

 Tear-away adhesive stabilizer is all that’s necessary for this project idea!